ldpliu/acm-promt/README.md

 # Why
+When interacting with AI tools to execute operations on an ACM cluster, there is a high degree of behavioral uncertainty in current AI systems, and the responses from different LLM often lack consistency.

-Provide a tools to use AI to make ACM more easy to use, and make the AI tool behavior more accurate and controlled.
+Provide a tools/MCP server to use AI to make ACM more easy to use, and make the AI tool behavior more accurate and controlled.

-# acm-promt

 # use cases
+When I send the following request, I expect a deterministic result with a single, well-defined execution path.

 ## clusters
-1. claim a cluster from cluster pool
+1. claim a cluster from latest cluster pool
 2. create a clusterpool based on latest ocp 4.19 images
 3. get user passwd/ consol link of a cluster.
 4. import cluster <xxx> to xxx